 Research Project Cooperative Agreements

-The information on this page applies specifically to applicants applying for support for multi-center clinical studies as described in PAR-15-067.
+The information on this page is for applicants seeking support for multi-center clinical studies as described in PAR-15-067.
 All other applicants should refer to the NIH U01 guidelines.

-NIDDK supports investigator-initiated, multi-center clinical studies exclusively through a two part grant process:
+The NIDDK supports investigator-initiated, multi-center clinical studies through a two part process:

 How to Apply

 All applicants, regardless of whether you hold a U34, are strongly encouraged to contact NIDDK program staff at least 12 weeks before submitting a U01 application.
-Program staff will determine whether all the components of the U34 planning period have been accomplished and whether an exemption from the U34 is appropriate.
-Staff will also help the investigator understand whether the proposed clinical study addresses a high priority research area and meets programmatic needs including balance across research areas, whether it is appropriate to conduct using this mechanism, and whether funds might be available for the full clinical study.
+Program staff will help the investigator understand whether the proposed clinical study addresses a high priority research area and meets programmatic needs (including balance across research areas), whether it is appropriate to conduct using this mechanism, and whether funds might be available for the full clinical study.

-You should contact the appropriate Program Director at least 6 weeks before the desired receipt date.
-However, to take the best advantage of the prior consultation process, contact should be initiated as soon as possible.
 Since this is a cooperative agreement, NIDDK will have substantive scientific involvement with the proposed project.
 NIDDK will need sufficient time to thoroughly consider the proposed study.
 It is the Institute’s experience that applications for multi-center clinical studies may be scientifically meritorious but often need further work before they are ready for submission.
-Allotting more than 6 weeks for the consultation process will allow time for revisions, should they need to be made.
+Allowing as much time as possible for the consultation process will allow time for revisions, should they need to be made.

-Your written request for approval should be as succinct as possible.
+Your written request for prior consultation should be as succinct as possible.
 The details included in your letter may vary depending on the type of study planned (e.g., epidemiology study, drug trial, behavior intervention).
 Generally, the letter should include all of the following items:

 - Date of Proposed Submission